Schwegmann Brothers Giant Supermarkets: Consumer advocacy

 At the time that Schwegmann Brothers Giant Supermarkets came into existence, price fixing in retail markets was a common practice.
 These also took the form of fair trade laws, which was price-fixing by the state government.
 There was also top down pricing at the time, which was also known as retail price maintenance.
 John G. Schwegmann perceived this as being neither in the interest of his business nor in his customers' interest.

 Early in the history of Schwegmann Brothers Giant Supermarkets, the store sold liquor at lower prices than what were mandated by the liquor producers.
 Beginning in 1949, John G. Schwegmann challenged the various price fixing schemes through both the legal system and through public opinion.
 These challenges concerned price-fixing on liquor, prescription medications, and dairy products.
 With the protection of the State of Louisiana's Alcoholic Beverage Control Board, retailers were required to mark-up liquor prices from 15% to 50%, depending on the type of alcoholic beverage.

 Schwegmann's discounted pricing practice was challenged by Calvert Distillers Corporation and by Seagram Distillers Corporation.
 While various court cases were decided against Schwegmann, he prevailed in a 1951 decision by the United States Supreme Court.
 Specifically, the U.S. Supreme Court overturned the Miller-Tydings Act of 1937 that allowed price fixing and which Schwegmann challenged through legal actions.

 In 1952, the United States Congress passed the McGuire-Keogh Act which allowed prescription drug manufacturers and manufacturers in other industries to set retail prices of their products.

-In 1953, the pharmaceutical company Eli Lilly & Co. pursued legal action against Schwegmann Brothers Giant Supermarkets because the chain's pharmacies were selling insulin, an essential drug for people with certain conditions, below the retail price set by Eli Lilly.
+In 1953, the pharmaceutical company Eli Lilly and Company pursued legal action against Schwegmann Brothers Giant Supermarkets because the chain's pharmacies were selling insulin, an essential drug for people with certain conditions, below the retail price set by Eli Lilly.
 Specifically, at that time, Schwegmann's pharmacy was selling insulin at $2.08 per unit, compared to $2.83 per unit which was the price set by Eli Lilly.
 Schwegmann Brothers Giant Supermarkets published an advertorial at the time stating: